ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/1_ContainersAndDocker/instructions.md

 ```
 {: codeblock}

 5. Export your namespace as an environment variable so that it can be used in subsequent commands.
 Make sure to substitute your namespace after the equals sign.
-If you don't remember your namespace, run `ibmcloud cr namespaces`.
+If you don't remember your namespace, run `ibmcloud cr namespaces` again or just look it up in your terminal.
 ```
 export MY_NAMESPACE=sn-labs-$USERNAME
 ```